web3-authn/tatchi/examples/relay-cloudflare-worker/README.md

 ## WASM bundling

-- The signer worker WASM is imported directly in `src/worker.ts`.
-Wrangler's bundler detects the `.wasm` import and packages the module automatically, so no `[wasm_modules]` block is required in `wrangler.toml`.
+- The signer worker WASM is imported directly from the published package in `src/worker.ts` (`import signerWasm from '@web3authn/passkey/wasm'`).
+  Wrangler's bundler recognizes this asset and includes it automatically, so no `[wasm_modules]` block is required in `wrangler.toml`.
 - Do **not** try to `fetch` the WASM from an arbitrary URL at runtime.
 Workers sit behind restricted networking rules and cannot access `file://` or other private origins.